-Date: 11/20/2023
+Date: 12/16/2024

-Project Title: Northern Tallgrass Prairie National Wildlife Refuge Land Acquisition - Phase VIII
+Project Title: Northern Tallgrass Prairie National Wildlife Refuge, Phase IX

-Funds Recommended: \$2,683,000
+Funds Recommended: \$1,893,000

-Legislative Citation: ML 2017, Ch.
-91, Art.
+Legislative Citation: ML 2018, Ch.
+208, Art.
 1, Sec.
-2, subd.
-2(d)
+2, subd 2(d)

-Appropriation Language: \$2,683,000 in the first year is to the commissioner of natural resources for an agreement with The Nature Conservancy in cooperation with the United States Fish and Wildlife Service to acquire land in fee or permanent conservation easements and restore lands within the Northern Tallgrass Prairie Habitat Preservation Area in western Minnesota for addition to the Northern Tallgrass Prairie National Wildlife Refuge.
-Subject to evaluation criteria in Minnesota Rules 6136.0900, priority must be given to acquisitions of lands that are eligible for the native prairie bank under Minnesota Statutes, section 84.96 or lands adjacent to protected native prairie.
-A list of proposed land acquisitions must be provided as part of the required accomplishment plan and must be consistent with the priorities in the Minnesota Prairie Conservation Plan.
+Appropriation Language: \$1,893,000 the second year is to the commissioner of natural resources for an agreement with The Nature Conservancy, in cooperation with the United States Fish and Wildlife Service, to acquire lands in fee or permanent conservation easements and to restore lands in the Northern Tallgrass Prairie Habitat Preservation Area in western Minnesota for addition to the Northern Tallgrass Prairie National Wildlife Refuge.
+Subject to evaluation criteria in Minnesota Rules, part 6136.0900, priority must be given to acquiring lands that are eligible for the native prairie bank under Minnesota Statutes, section 84.96, or lands adjacent to protected native prairie.
+A list of proposed land acquisitions must be provided as part of the required accomplishment plan, and the acquisitions must be consistent with the priorities in Minnesota Prairie Conservation Plan.